The History of the Umpire System - Evolution and Challenges of Officiating in NPB

 The Establishment and Development of NPB's Umpire System

 NPB's umpire system began with the establishment of the professional baseball league in 1936.
 Early umpires often served in dual roles as baseball veterans, and no specialized training system existed.
 With the transition to the two-league system in 1950, the Central and Pacific Leagues each established their own umpiring departments, advancing the professionalization of umpires.
 In the 1970s, training programs aimed at developing umpires were established, creating a career path for professional baseball umpires.
 However, umpire compensation remained low compared to players for a long time, and improvements in pay and benefits progressed slowly.
 Working condition issues for umpires have been recognized as a structural challenge in NPB's umpire system, potentially affecting the quality of officiating.
-The 2014 unification of both leagues' umpiring departments into a single NPB Umpiring Department was an important turning point in modernizing the umpire system.
+The 2014 unification of both leagues' umpiring departments into a single NPB Umpiring Department was an important turning point in restructuring the umpire system.

 Evolution of Officiating Technology and Introduction of Replay Review